-B. REQUIRED EXAMINATIONS (Casualty Actuarial Society)
+C. REQUIRED EXAMINATIONS (Casualty Actuarial Society)

-1. Probability
+P. Probability

-This course covers probability with applications to risk management.
-The NYU Stern course, which covers probability, is STAT-UB 14.
-A short study note on risk and insurance is provided by the actuarial societies.
+This is a requirement which can be satisfied by taking the Society of Actuaries examination P. The NYU Stern course, which covers probability, is STAT-UB 14.
+A short study note on risk and insurance is provided by the Society of Actuaries.

-2. Financial Mathematics
+FM.
+Financial Mathematics